ktkt9898/Circuuit/README.md

 # III
 I do not believe using either a stack or queue organization will find a path quicker, since this determines on the logic used the in the search algorithm.

-The stack or queue is a method to gather found search states, paths.
+The stack or queue is a method to gather found search states, or paths.

 # IV
-The scenario where the best case solution is where the branching nodes is all left or all down such as:
+The scenario where the best case solution is where the branching nodes is all to the right or all down such as:
 1 O O O O 2

 or

 1
 O
 O